stevekrouse/rose/README.md

   - console.log("hi") -> log "hi" to the console
   - const x = 1 -> create a constant x and set it to 1
   - someArray.forEach(sprite => sprite.move(10)) --> for each sprite in someArray, move that sprite by 10 steps
-- help option in the editor menu to tell you what each node is...?

 - when you click around in the text editor, it should select in the blocks selection
   - and vice-versa: selection in the UI should highlight the text in the editor (this will probably be easy-ish)